ffxx68/Sharp_ce140f_emul/protocol.md

 The `ProcessCommand` function is implemented in _commands.cpp_.
 The first byte in `inDataBuf[]` is checked and the logic corresponding to each command is invoked.

-Below the list of codes, with functions corresponding to each command:
+Below the list of codes - thanks to Pockemul! - with functions corresponding to each command:

 ```C
 case 0x04: process_CLOSE(0);break;